 - 1. Maintenance Activity Interval includes all maintenance activities including inspections, as per typical industry manufacturer's recommendations or the specific equipment installed, whichever is more frequent. - 2.
 A design that requires the use of scaffolding for maintenance accessibility of any HVAC equipment is not an acceptable requirement. - 3.
-Where portable ladders or lifts are to be utilized, the design shall provide clear, even supporting surfaces and access for a correctly sized ladder or motorized lift. - 17.
+Where portable ladders or lifts are to be utilized, the design shall provide clear, even supporting surfaces and access for a correctly sized ladder or motorized lift. - 19.
 Locate equipment such that accumulation of snow under normal or extreme snow conditions (up to 300mm single day accumulation on top of 300mm previous accumulation, plus drifting) does not hinder their operation.
-Ensure that the equipment is maintainable under extreme snow conditions, with snow drifting at access points minimized and means provided for personnel to effectively remove snow using mechanical means. - 18.
+Ensure that the equipment is maintainable under extreme snow conditions, with snow drifting at access points minimized and means provided for personnel to effectively remove snow using mechanical means. - 20.
 Provide all required facilities, to provide for safe maintenance access.
 Provisions for routine maintenance shall not require the installation or provision of temporary facilities.
 Equipment should be located at sufficient distance from the edge of roofs to avoid use of temporary barricades for routine operation and maintenance activities.
-Alternately, provide permanent guardrails to allow for safe working access to all routine operational and maintenance activities of the equipment.
+Alternately, provide permanent guardrails to allow for safe working access to all routine operational and maintainable aspects of the equipment.
 Fall anchor points shall be provided for non-routine maintenance activities where other protection is not provided.
-Manitoba Workplace Safety and Health Act Regulation requirements shall be maintained, but do not necessarily represent the minimum requirement. - 19.
-Where HVAC components, including but not limited to dampers, are installed in locations where there is potential for corrosion (H2S, chemical, etc.), ensure that the design and materials selected prevent corrosion. - 20.
-Condensation and Leakage - 20.1 Locate equipment and piping to avoid leakage and condensation on equipment or materials that may be affected by liquids, including but not limited to electrical and computer equipment and dry chemicals.
-Drip trays shall not be utilized as a strategy to avoid proper placement of equipment and piping.
+Manitoba Workplace Safety and Health Act Regulation requirements shall be maintained, but do not necessarily represent the minimum requirement. - 21.
+Where HVAC components, including but not limited to dampers, are installed in locations where there is potential for corrosion (H2S, chemical, etc.), ensure that the design and materials selected prevent corrosion.